Gentian Root (Gentiana lutea) Extract 30 ml

 Mode of Action

-The distinctly bitter taste of gentian, which has captured the attention of herbalists and liquor producers for centuries, is largely attributable to the presence of a chemical compound called amarogentin.
-This substance stands out as the most bitter natural compound ever isolated.
-Its intense bitterness can be perceived even at extremely low dilutions, making gentian one of the bitterest plants known.
-The primary function of amarogentin, in addition to conferring the typical taste, is to stimulate digestive functions through its action on taste receptors, triggering a series of beneficial responses within the body, such as increased secretion of gastric juices and promotion of digestion.
+The distinctly bitter taste of gentian, prized by herbalists and liquor makers for centuries, is largely due to a chemical compound called amarogentin.
+This substance is the most bitter natural compound ever isolated, with its intense bitterness detectable even at extremely low dilutions.
+Beyond its characteristic taste, amarogentin plays a key role in stimulating digestive function.
+By activating taste receptors, it triggers a cascade of beneficial responses in the body, including increased secretion of gastric juices and enhanced digestion.

 Helpful Associations